Chootin/ChEdit/README.md

 CTRL/ALT + backspace - delete the previous word

+PgUp - move cursor one screen up

+PgDn - move cursor one screen down

-PgUp - go to beginning of document
+CTRL + PgUp - go to beginning of document

-PgDown - go to end of document
+CTRL + PgDown - go to end of document

 Home - go to start of line/ first non whitespace character on line